Chisomnwa/CDE_Capstone_Project/README.md

 ## Tools and Services Used and their Functions

-* **Terraform**: To avoid manually cretating the resources which was used for this project, Terraform was used for Infrastructure as Code (IaC) to provision and manage cloud resources like AWS S3, Redshift, IAM roles, and VPC.
+* **Terraform**: To avoid manually creating the resources which was used for this project, Terraform was used for Infrastructure as Code (IaC) to provision and manage cloud resources like AWS S3, Redshift, IAM roles, and VPC.
 This ensures scalability, consistency, and reproducibility in infrastructure deployment.

 * **Docker**: Docker was used to containerize Airflow by building from an Apache Airflow Image found [here](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html).
 A `Dockerfile` and a `requirement.txt` file were used to enhance the base image provided by Airflow to include `awswrangler` package.

-* **Airflow**: Airflow which is an open-source technology was used as an orchestration tool to automate and manage the ETL ppipeline.
+* **Airflow**: Airflow which is an open-source technology was used as an orchestration tool to automate and manage the ETL pipeline.
 It had dag dependencies on the worker nodes set up to trigger at a scheduled interval which can be accesses on the web server GUI.

 * **AWS Service**: Because of its accessibility and compatibility with terraform, and ease of use, AWS cloud was chosen as the preferred cloud provider.
 An IAM with the necessary policies (using the principle of least-privilege) was provisoned and was used by Airflow for accessing the Data Lake (s3 bucket) and Data Warehouse (Redshift), using the access keys and secret access key parameters saved in the SSM parameter store.